premake/premake-core/website/docs/buildaction.md

+---
+title: buildaction
+description: Specifies how a file or set of files should be treated during the compilation process
+keywords: [premake, buildaction, msbuild, visual studio, compile, embed, copy, resource, config]
+---

 Specifies how a file or set of files should be treated during the compilation process.
 It is usually paired with a filter to select a file set.
 If no build action is specified for a file a default action will be used, based on the file's extension.

 ```lua